huangfishburger/body-anxiety-intervention/README.md

 This project integrates a **Chrome Extension**, a **FastAPI backend**, and the **CLIP model** to analyze images from Instagram.
 The analysis detects potentially body-image–related content, and the system can activate an **intervention mechanism** to provide positive engagement and help mitigate negative effects.

+**(Note on Authorship): This repository is a derivative copy of the original team project.
+The code represents the combined efforts of the development team.
+My primary contributions focused on developing post intervention.**

 ## 🚀 Getting Started

 ### Install uv